Stephen-Gates/report-gallery/docs/metrics/lifecycle-and-age-report.md

 The Lifecycle and Age report answers the questions:

->How many applications are active or are being phased out each year?
+>- How many applications are active or are being phased out each year?
->How many applications became active each year?
+>- How many applications became active each year?

 ![](../assets/images/lifecycle-age-active-view.png)